-The ORC monitors the readiness of the electronic parts of the system whenever the ignition switch is in the START or ON position.
-If the key is in the OFF position, in the ACC position, or not in the ignition, the airbags are not on and will not inflate.
+The ORC monitors the readiness of the electronic parts of the airbag system whenever the ignition switch is in the START or ON position.
+If the key is in the OFF position, in the ACC position, or not in the ignition, the airbag system is not on and the airbags will not inflate.